 - We estimate that the global nicotine ecosystem declined at a three-year compounded annual growth rate of about 1.1%.
 By comparison, the US nicotine ecosystem increased slightly in 2018 at a rate of approximately 2.5%, which compares to the three-year compounded annual growth rate of about 1.3%.
 The competing market forces in the US are accelerating cigarette volume declines and increasing e-cigarette demand.

-Here is a summary of the key highlights published in the Global Trends in Nicotine report:
+Key highlights published in the initial 2018 Global Trends in Nicotine report:

 - Cigarettes remain the dominant nicotine delivery vehicle worldwide.

-- The six largest tobacco companies generated about 80% of the nicotine-related product retail volume (in cigarette stick equivalents) globally during 2017.
+- The six largest tobacco companies generated about 80% of the nicotine-related product retail volume globally during 2017.

-- China National Tobacco Corporation is the largest producer at 38% retail volume share, followed by the five publicly traded tobacco companies headquartered in Europe, Japan, and the United States.
+- China National Tobacco Corporation was the largest producer at 38% global nicotine ecosystem retail volume share, followed by the five publicly traded tobacco companies headquartered in Europe, Japan, and the United States.

 - Organized according to the World Health Organization (WHO) regional structure, the nicotine ecosystems in three regions are relatively large compared with their underlying populations—namely, the European, Western Pacific, and Americas Regions.
 The regions are home to some of the largest nicotine markets in the world—China, the United States, and Western Europe.
 Conversely, the nicotine ecosystems in three regions are relatively small compared with their underlying populations— the South-East Asia, African, and Eastern Mediterranean Regions.
-These findings are due in part to the nature of the data.
-Retail sales data do not capture illicit trade or locally manufactured combustible tobacco products, for example, bidis in India.
+Retail sales data do not capture illicit trade or locally manufactured combustible tobacco products.

-Please download the report to access the supporting detail, including identification of the major nicotine delivery producers by product category and by WHO region, along with selected analyses of specific product dynamics and countries.
+Please download the reports to access supporting details, including identification of the major nicotine delivery producers by product category and by WHO region, along with selected analyses of specific product dynamics and country trends through mid-2019.